fivetran/dbt_salesforce_formula_utils/README.md

 **Output**: Only formulas provided in the `fields_to_include` variable will be included in the resulting `select` statement for the chosen source table.

 > This option makes use of the `fivetran_formula` lookup table, which requires the package to combine fields' formulas into a SQL query for each source table.
-This option does not support double-nested formulas.
+This option does not support double-nested formulas and therefore may be incomplete compared to Option #1.

 ### Automate model creation
 If you have multiple models you need to create, you can also leverage the [sfdc_formula_model_automation](https://github.com/fivetran/dbt_salesforce_formula_utils#sfdc_formula_model_automationsh-source) script within this project to automatically create models locally via the command line.
 Below is an example command to copy and edit.